Imageomics/fair_drones/FAIR2_Drone_Dataset_Card_Imageomics_Template.md

 ### Data Fields

+Provide more details about the included metadata.

 #### 🌿 Darwin Core Event Metadata (`metadata/darwin_core_events.csv`)

-⚠️ Required fields for Darwin Core compliance:
+⚠️ Required fields for minimal Darwin Core compliance are provided below, add any other available information you can:

 | Field | Type | Description | Example |
 |-------|------|-------------|---------|